Stephanie Kwolek's invention of Kevlar has saved countless lives over the past 40 years.

 Additional Recommended Resources

 Every day, we use items and products invented by women — and yet few people could name one woman inventor.
 This book changes that!
 Author Catherine Thimmesh surveys a wide variety of inventions, from Stephanie Kwolek's Kevlar to Patsy O. Sherman's Scotchgard, that have changed the world, exploring how these women came up with their ideas and how they made them a reality.
-Engaging and inspiring, this book celebrates female ingenuity and the women who refused to give up until their inventions became part of our everyday lives.
+Engaging and inspiring, and updated in 2018 with even more stories of inventive women, this book celebrates female ingenuity and the women who refused to give up until their inventions became part of our everyday lives.

 Stephanie Kwolek never expected to be hailed for saving thousands of lives — but the American chemist did just that when she stumbled across poly-paraphenylene terephtalamide, better known as Kevlar!
 In 1964, her group was trying to create a lightweight, strong fiber that could be used in tires when a solution she was creating went wrong, turning out thin and opaque.
 Fortunately, she decided to have her solution tested and discovered that the fiber was tremendously tough!
 This book provides an accessible introduce to Kwolek's life and the many uses of her unexpected invention.